 The Ethereum tax report you need to generate will depend on where you live and your tax office.
 But in general you can either do this manually or with an Ethereum tax calculator - so let’s look at both.

 Doing it yourself?
 Good luck!
 You need to compile your complete ETH transaction history and identify your cost basis for each individual asset.
 Then you need to identify each taxable transaction and what kind of tax applies.
-Next up, calculate any subsequent capital gains or losses from disposals of ETH or ERC20 tokens, as well as the fair market value of any ETH or ERC20 tokens on the day you received them in your country’s fiat currency.
+Next up, calculate any subsequent capital gains or losses from disposals of ETH or ERC20 tokens, as well as the fair market value of any ETH or ERC20 tokens considered income on the day you received them in your country’s fiat currency.
 You then need to report this to your tax office.

 The exact amount of information you need to report differs from country to country.
 Some tax offices only want your net capital gain and loss and a total figure for additional income, while others (like the IRS) want you to report every single disposal of ETH, with information on your cost basis, proceeds, capital gain/loss and the dates of each transaction.